gilnam74/vex-sneppet/VEX-Quick-start.md

     addpoint(0, set(n*distCoef, 0, 0));
     }
 ```

+To finalize line creation we need to connect our points with polygons to build an actual line.

+In Houdini to create a polygon, you need to define a primitive with vertexes.

 #### Create a circle
-Here we come to a more fancy stuff, at this point, we will start using math to solve our tasks.
+Here we come to a more fancy stuff!
+At this point, we will start using trigonometry to draw a circle.

 #### Sine